 Do you need an amp to play electric guitar?

 Amps are always part of the discussion when it comes to electric guitars.
 They’re half of the equation for the sound you hear, and can make or break your tone.
-But you don’t actually have to have an amp to play.
+But you don’t actually have to have a guitar amp to play.
 You can still practice scales and guitar modes, and learn the basic guitar chords without an amp.
 You can even plug your guitar into a computer and record yourself.

 But ultimately, electric guitar was made to be amplified.
 It won’t make much sound without it, so you really do want to make sure you have a great amp.
 Just like you can get amazing low-cost guitars today, digital technology has made it easier than ever to get cheap amps.
 You don’t have to jump straight for the Marshall Stack or a Vox AC30.
 Many legends got their start on a humble Line 6 Spider.